wsong1985/Election_Analysis/README.md

 - **Which candidate won the election, what was their vote count, and what was their percentage of the total votes?**

-  - _Diana Degette won the election, with 272,892 votes; it was 73.8% of the total votes._
+  - _Diana Degette won the election with 272,892 votes; it was 73.8% of the total votes._

     <img src="Images/Winner.PNG" width=300>

 ## **Election-Audit Summary**

-- **What are the advantages and disadvantages of refactoring code in general?**
+- **This python script can be vastly used for any election with minor modifications required.**

+  * Example 1 - Election for state governers:

+    * To implement this script for multiple states, we can introduce a dictionary and a list for each state, like the candidate_votes and candidate_options, to hold the candidate names and the respective vote counts.
+By looping through the data set, we can calculate the votes received by each candidate in each state.
+With this information, we can quickly determine the state's winning candidate.

+  * Example 2 - Election for high school student concil:

-  * Advantages of Refactoring Code:
+    *